-As stated in the Appendix, the main thrust of Scripture in regard to the leading of the Spirit has to do with living a life submitted to the lordship of Jesus Christ.
+The main thrust of Scripture in regard to the leading of the Spirit has to do with living a life submitted to the lordship of Jesus Christ.
 The Holy Spirit always leads us toward holiness and away from a life subject to the bondage of sin.
 In addition, we have also learned that the Spirit gives specific guidance to those whose Lord is Jesus.
 But there is a prerequisite.
 We should not expect to receive guidance from the Holy Spirit about decisions we need to make unless we are fully surrendered to Jesus as our Lord.
 In Romans 12:1&2, we observe that God desires that we prove what is that good and acceptable will of God but that for this to occur, we must first surrender our bodies as a living sacrifice to Jesus our Lord.
 We must not try to retain ownership of our lives.
 James put it this way:

-"5If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
-6But let him ask in faith, nothing wavering.
+"If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
+But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.
-7For let not that man think that he shall receive any thing of the Lord.
-8A double minded man is unstable in all his ways" (James 1:5-8 KJV).
+For let not that man think that he shall receive any thing of the Lord.
+A double minded man is unstable in all his ways" (James 1:5-8 KJV).

 James says that God is willing to give wisdom if we ask for it.
 But if there is anything in our lives that we know has not been submitted to the lordship of Jesus, faith cannot function.
 In that condition, we are double-minded.
 Jesus may be Lord over some things, but if I am holding back ownership over something, then I am acting as if I am God over my life still.
+(All unregenerate people live as if they are Lord over their own lives.)
 No wonder James says that any man in that condition is unstable in all his ways.
 We should not expect guidance from the Spirit in this condition.